Billie Holiday: 1915–1929: Childhood

-Eleanora Fagan was born on April 7, 1915, in Philadelphia to African American unwed teenage couple Clarence Halliday and Sarah Julia "Sadie" Fagan (née Harris).
+Eleanora Fagan was born on April 7, 1915, in Philadelphia to African American unwed teenage couple Clarence Halliday and Sarah Julia "Sadie" Fagan (' Harris).
 Her mother moved to Philadelphia at age 19, after being evicted from her parents' home in the Sandtown-Winchester neighborhood of Baltimore, Maryland, for becoming pregnant.
 With no support from her parents, Sarah made arrangements with her older married half-sister, Eva Miller, for Holiday to stay with her in Baltimore.

 Shortly after Holiday was born, her father abandoned his family to pursue a career as a jazz banjo player and guitarist.
 Some historians have disputed Holiday's paternity, as a copy of her birth certificate in the Baltimore archives lists her father as "Frank DeViese".
 Other historians consider this an anomaly, probably inserted by a hospital or government worker.
 DeViese lived in Philadelphia, and Sadie, then known by her maiden name Harris, may have met him through her work.
 Harris married Philip Gough in 1920, but the marriage only lasted a few years.